gieskee1/WorkSample/README.md

 ### Running Online

 The easiest way to complete the exercise is totally online (for free!) via glitch.com.

+**First, sign in or create a Glitch account**: https://glitch.com/signin

-Just click this button to create a copy of the git repo to "remix" on Glitch:
+Once you're signed in, click this button to create a copy of the git repo to "remix":

 [![Remix on Glitch](https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button.svg)](https://glitch.com/edit/#!/remix/switcherstudio-work-sample)